Reopening NYC (NY Forward) for New York State (and city)

 New York State COVID Reopening (NY Forward) and NYC

-Update on NYC’s Localized Restrictions.
+NYC’s Localized Restrictions.
 The City is taking steps to slow the spread of COVID-19 in neighborhoods where cases continue to rise.
 Three zones have been defined by the State— red, orange, yellow.
 To find a zone and its restrictions, visit nyc.gov/COVIDZone.
 Starting October 8, certain stay-at-home and closure restrictions will be in place in these neighborhoods.
 Restrictions will be lifted if rates of infection in these zones fall to low levels.
 To reopen public and private schools that are closed because of red and orange restrictions, all people who go in to a school, students, teachers and staff, will be tested and only those who are negative are allowed to go back into the school.

 Localized restrictions www1.nyc.gov/assets/doh/downloads/pdf/covid/covid-19-localized-restrictions.pdf